scc-digitalhub/digitalhub/docs/expose_and_virtualize.md

 ```

 #### Authenticated access

-If you enabled authentication, and are executing these queries from a tool such as curl or Postman, you will need to authenticate, either by adding the header `x-hasura-admin-secret: <HASURA_GRAPHQL_ADMIN_SECRET>` (which is used by the UI) or by providing an AAC token.
+To require authentication, open the *.yml* file and uncomment `HASURA_GRAPHQL_ADMIN_SECRET`.
+Its value will be asked when accessing the UI, but can also be used when executing queries from tools like curl or Postman, by adding the header `x-hasura-admin-secret: <HASURA_GRAPHQL_ADMIN_SECRET>`.

 To use AAC, create a web client, enable *client-secret-basic* as authentication method and *client_credentials* as grant type.
-Add a custom claim mapping for the *test_scenario_user* role:
+Add a custom claim mapping for the *admin* role:
 ```
 function claimMapping(claims) {
     hasura_claims = {};